View Related Sites

 The Admissions Testing Service is working with the University of Oxford to assist in the administration of its Classics Admissions Test (CAT).

-The CAT is a subject-specific admissions test for applicants to all University of Oxford Classics and joint schools undergraduate
+The CAT is a subject-specific admissions test for applicants to all University of Oxford Classics and joint schools undergraduate degree courses.

 The CAT is a paper-based test.
 The test is divided into three papers: the Latin Translation Test, the Greek Translation Test and the Classics Language Aptitude Test (CLAT).
 Applicants are required to take one or two papers, depending upon the course applied for.
 Each paper is 1 hour.